 Interogo Foundation is an Enterprise Foundation (Unternehmensstiftung), which is an independent entity with legal personality under Liechtenstein law.
 The foundation has its own governing bodies and exists for an unlimited period of time.

-The main purpose of Interogo Foundation is to secure the independence and the longevity of the IKEA Concept, and to own and govern Inter IKEA Group.
+The main purpose of Interogo Foundation is to secure the independence and the longevity of the IKEA Concept, and to own and govern Interogo Holding and Inter IKEA Group.

 Put simply, the characteristic of an enterprise foundation is that it “owns itself”.
 Although the foundation is discretionary in nature, there is no and can never be any individual beneficiary of Interogo Foundation.
 Funds held by the foundation can only be used for its purposes.
 This is irrevocable.